StopMalwareContent/Extension/README.md

 - Thanks [@blryface](https://github.com/blryface), for _active beta-testing, Brazilian Portuguese translation, tweaks to the description_ & _being helpful_.
 - Thanks [@KTrain](https://github.com/KTrain5169), for _contributing_ & _Vietnamese translation_.

+## Development

+Before starting adding new features to our extension, make sure to learn [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).

+We highly reccomend using [Conventional Commits](https://conventionalcommits.org/en/v1.0.0/#summary) for commit messages!

 ## Credits

 Thanks to the [StopModReposts](https://stopmodreposts.org/) team for inspiring me to make this extension!